 Nutella lovers everywhere are used to experimenting with new ways to implement Nutella into their routine diet.
-As I am a Nutella fanatic myself, I found myself testing this out as well and wanted to explore new foods.
-After this inspiration, I extended the offer to my family, and my younger sister, Jenna, volunteered as tribute to give her perspective on some of these crazy combos that we found lying around our kitchen at home.
+As a Nutella fanatic myself, I starting thinking of ways to test this out as well and wanted to explore some new foods.
+After this inspiration, I extended the offer to my family and my younger sister, Jenna, volunteered as tribute to give her perspective on some of these crazy combos that we found lying around our kitchen at home.

 Some of these combinations you may have heard of, some you may have not, but I guarantee there’s at least one on this list that will come as a surprise when paired with Nutella.
 From one Nutella-crazed fan to another, I hope you enjoy this quick list of random combos to try out.

 Starting off, we have the traditional potato chip.
 This is the kind of food that is most likely lying around in your kitchen and cabinets at this very moment.
 This sweet and salty combination can revamp your classic couch potato to classy couch potato after dipping it into this hazelnut spread.